-- Confirm where you live and how to contact you. - Talk with you about HIV and ways to protect yourself from getting it. - Give you a brief physical exam. - Collect ~XX mL (about x teaspoons) of blood for HIV testing, syphilis testing, to check your general health, the health of your liver, the amount of the study drug in your blood, and for storage. - Perform a swab of your rectum and collect urine for gonorrhea and chlamydia (Day 0, Week 24 and 48 only).
+- Confirm where you live and how to contact you. - Talk with you about HIV and ways to protect yourself from getting it. - Give you a brief physical exam, and ask you about any other medicines you are taking - Collect ~XX mL (about x teaspoons) of blood for HIV testing, syphilis testing, to check your general health, the health of your liver, the amount of the study drug in your blood, and for storage.
+Note: Blood will be collected for syphilis testing at Day 0, and Weeks 24 and 48.
+However, if you have had syphilis testing within 3 months of joining this part of the study, you will only have this done at Week 24 and Week 48.

+- Perform a swab of your rectum and collect urine for gonorrhea and chlamydia (Day 0, Week 24 and 48 only).
 If you have had this test within 3 months of joining this part of the study, you will only have this done at Week 24 and Week 48 only. - Give you your study pills, and explain how to take them, and any side effects they may cause (Day 0, Weeks 12, 24, and 36 only). - Ask you to answer questions about your sexual behavior (Day 0, Week 12, 24 and 48 only). - Ask you questions about what it was like getting the injections and taking the study pills (this will only be asked if you have not been asked this in the few months before you started this step). - Have a discussion to help work through any challenges of taking a pill every day; if it seems to you or to the study staff that you are having challenges, we will try to help by working through these with you. - Give you condoms and lubricant.